RoopkumarD/fast_matmul.c/README.md

 ## Todo's

+- important future todo: seriously able to read and interpret the compiled assembly and have 100% confidence about what is occuring at each step

 - `notes/cache_matmul.md` delve into the reason why it is fast, let's not use vague terms and really understand why and how it works.

+- `notes/kernel_matmul.md` delves into small block matrix multiplication with all other stuff to make matrix multiplication fast.
+There are many things i didn't understand and i wrote each of them in Todo's block, so solve them future me.

+- Lastly above code didn't beat numpy implementation which had 35 - 36 GFLOPS whereas i had 24 GFLOP with openmp parallisation.
+Let's improve with those todo's and also refer to future direction by author conclusion note.
+  Also checkout other implementation like BLAS, etc and make our matrix multiplication faster than them.

+- another direction is of taking fast matrix transpose of B, and then doing above stuff but still is it worth it. see if doing so will result in faster matrix multiplication.